GuenterQuast/mimoCoRB/builddoc/index.rst

 The format of data stored in the buffers is based on structured *numpy* arrays with (configurable) field names and *numpy* *dtypes*.
-Each buffer entry is also associated with a unique number and a time stamp in microseconds (*time.time_ns()//1000*) of type *longlong* (64 bit integer) and a deadtime fraction to be provided by the initial data producer.
+Each buffer entry is also associated with a unique number, a time stamp and a deadtime fraction to be provided by the initial data producer.
 The deadtime accounts for inefficiencies of the data acquisition due to processing in *mimoCoRB*.
 These metadata are set by the initial producer and must not be changed at a later stage